top of page

 Sponsorship

-Tui Trust projects support vulnerable tamariki ensuring they have access to quality education.
+Tui Trust projects support vulnerable children ensuring they have access to quality education.
 We have several options of sponsorship levels or choose your own.
 Apart from 'Give-a-little' who take a small fee for their services,100% of your donation will help a child's education.

 Our Work

-We fund initiatives that improves the educational outcomes for vulnerable tamariki in Hamilton and North Waikato including Huntly and Ngāruawāhia.
-From 2022 we will focus on lifting literacy rates for children with learning disabilities / neurological differences.
+We fund initiatives that improves the educational outcomes for vulnerable tamariki in Hamilton and Waikato.
+From 2022 we will focus on lifting literacy rates for children with learning disabilities / neurological differences and our Garden to Table - Maara Kai Project.

 Our Team

 We are Governed by the Tui Trust Board of Trustees and Board Associates.
 We have financial and cultural advisors we can call on for advice and volunteers when needed.
-Tui Trust has a Board Executive who manages day-to-day operations and project management.
+Tui Trust has a Board Executive who manages operations and project management.

 We are grateful to our sponsors, partners, organisations and individuals that make donations to us.
 We are committed to ensure all whānau and tamariki in the communities we serve have the support they need.